FaceTime Like A Pro (eBook)

 FAQs

-Music Haptics currently works with Apple Music, Shazam, and Music Classical.
-However, Apple has also launched its API for developers, so we may see the feature coming to third-party apps in the future.
+Currently: Apple Music, Shazam, and Apple Music Classical.
+Apple has also released an API, so more third-party apps may adopt it in the future.

 Leave a Reply